Vejtarn/Hackintosh-Asus-X555LJ-BigSur/README.md

 - add PLUG
 - add section of the processor (ssdtPRGen script)

+Of the patches:
-Of the patches, only the patch for the _Rehabman laptop battery patch - Asus N55SL/VivoBook_ Then a series of renames:
+1. the _Rehabman laptop battery patch - Asus N55SL/VivoBook_
+2. some fixes to the dsdt that helped to achieve better stability of the system
+- HPET fix
+- RTC fix
+- IRQ fix
+Then a series of renames:
 - EC0 - EC
 - RTC - RTC0